 Our medical affairs team works closely with our sales team to increase surgeon activity and training.
 Surgeon activity includes both the number of surgeons performing iFuse procedures as well as the number of procedures performed per surgeon.
-As of June 30, 2022 and 2021, in the U.S., more than 1,900 surgeons and 1,700 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
-Outside the U.S., as of each of June 30, 2022 and 2021, more than 800 surgeons and 700 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
-We will continue to pursue approximately 6,800 target surgeons in the U.S., as well as international surgeons to train or retrain in the future.
+As of March 31, 2022 and 2021, in the U.S., more than 1,800 surgeons and 1,600 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
+Outside the U.S., as of each of March 31, 2022 and 2021, more than 700 surgeons have been trained on iFuse and have treated at least one patient.
+We will continue to pursue the remainder of the approximately 7,500 target surgeons in the U.S., as well as international surgeons for training in the future.

-In addition to utilizing our traditional method of hands-on cadaveric and dry-lab training for surgeons and mid-level practitioners, we are using the SI-BONE SImulator - a portable, radiation-free, haptics and computer-based simulator for training purposes.
-Starting in July 2020 we began deploying the SImulators to cover all US regions and European subsidiaries and had 25 SImulators in our offices and the field as of the date of this report.
+The COVID-19 pandemic has challenged our traditional method of hands-on cadaveric and dry-lab training.
+Therefore, in addition to utilizing a virtual education series for surgeons and mid-level practitioners for training activities, we began using the SI-BONE SImulator - a portable, radiation-free, haptics and computer-based simulator for training purposes.
+Starting in July 2020 we began deploying the SImulators to cover all US regions and European subsidiaries and had 24 SImulators in our offices and the field as of the date of this report.